TradeIdeasPhilip/divide-by-zero/README.md

 With the video I was often afraid to make some small changes because I'd have to redo so much work.

 Also, with the video I was never sure of the right pace.
-With a document people can reread one a tough section, and skim past the stuff they already know.
+With a document people can reread a tough section, and skim past the stuff they already know.